migajek/ServiceStack.Authentication.Marten/readme.md

 * handles API Key management (implements ``IManageApiKeys``)

 ## Release Notes
+ * 0.6.0 updated hashing to reflect changes in ServiceStack 5.
+Extacted public CreateUser method to be used with event store projections
  * 0.5.0 implemented ``IManageApiKeys``
  * 0.4.0 support for ServiceStack >= 5.0
  * 0.3.0 support for Marten >= 2.0